 Practice areas & skills: Bankruptcy & Debt, Appeals, Family, Wills & Living Wills

 Corey Mills is originally from the town of Haskell, Texas.
 He graduated from Haskell High School in 1989, and went on to purse two B.A. degrees from Howard Payne University.
 His efforts proved highly successful, and he graduated in 1994 with a deg...

 Practice areas & skills: Bankruptcy & Debt, Foreclosure, Business

 Review: “I have used James Pierce in three different legal matters, he is fair, honest, fair in his billing and keeps you updated on your case.
 He has numerous areas of practice and I would recommend him to anyone.”

-Practice areas & skills: Bankruptcy & Debt, Family, Consumer Protection, Immigration
+Practice areas & skills: Antitrust, Bankruptcy, Business, Consumer Protection, Creditor-Debtor

 A bankruptcy attorney can help you manage personal or business debts you are unable to pay.
 Bankruptcy laws allow people and businesses to (1) get a “fresh start” by relieving most debts; and (2) repay the money owed to all creditors as fairly as possible.
 When you file for bankruptcy protection, all other legal actions against you are put on hold.
 Creditors cannot sue you, garnish your wages, repossess your car or home entertainment system, or start or continue with a foreclosure action against your home.
 There are different types of bankruptcy filings and each has its own advantages.
 Since bankruptcy can significantly impact your future purchasing power and credit rating, you should see a bankruptcy attorney to make sure the benefits of filling bankruptcy outweigh the consequences.